 181 Mercer Street – Mixed-Use Building

-181 Mercer Street is a new mixed-use building to be developed at the site of the former Coles Sports and Recreation Center on Mercer Street between Bleecker and Houston Streets in Manhattan.
-The building, which is approximately 735,000 square feet, includes the following spaces:
+181 Mercer Street is a new mixed-use building under construction at the site of the former Coles Sports and Recreation Center on Mercer Street between Bleecker and Houston Streets in Manhattan.
+The building, which is approximately 735,000 square feet, will include the following spaces:

 - Teaching theaters and practice rooms with supporting spaces for Tisch and Steinhardt’s performing arts programs

-- Student housing that that will accommodate approximately 415 beds within a residential college model + a new dining facility
+- Student housing that will accommodate approximately 415 beds within a residential college model and a new dining facility

 - Approximately 55-60 classrooms and student study spaces throughout the building

 The building will represent design excellence while achieving the academic and programmatic goals of the University.
-The previous Coles building was closed in February 2016 and the building has been demolished to grade.
-Excavation work is in progress and the building is expected to be finished in 2022.
+The previous Coles building was closed in February 2016 and the building demolished.
+Structural steel work has topped out, curtainwall installation is underway, and the new building is expected to open and be occupied for fall semester of 2022.

 370 Jay Street – Mixed-Use Academic Building

-The initial phase of construction that includes façade restoration, window replacement, and mechanical and telecommunications infrastructure has been completed, and the first occupants moved into the building in November 2017.
-Full occupancy will be phased and is expected to conclude by summer 2019.
-The building will contain Academic departmental and research space, classrooms, a 200 seat lecture hall, flexible digital media studios, and ground floor retail.
-Occupancy of the 500,000 square foot building will be as follows:
+The initial phase of construction that included façade restoration, window replacement, and mechanical and telecommunications infrastructure has been completed, and the first occupants moved into the building in November 2017.
+As of summer 2019, the building was fully occupied.
+The new and expanded lobby was opened in fall 2020, and the balance of construction in cellar areas will be completed by the first quarter of 2021.
+The building contains academic departmental and research space, classrooms, a 200-seat lecture hall, flexible digital media studios, and ground floor retail.
+Occupants of the 500,000 square foot building include:

 - TSOA NYU Game Center